.

 Configuration Attributes: "Version" Tab Page

-Model – They type of motion controller: XMP or ZMP.
+Model – They type of motion controller

 Address – The device driver for "Device" type controllers, the IP address for "Client" type controllers.